 To proactively reduce supply-chain clutter, publishers should audit their ads.txt files and push their preferred demand partners to audit their sellers.json files.
-This will this improve improve transparency and verify authorized partners are delivering value, while helping buyers who would associate close partner integration with efficient path to impressions.
+This will improve transparency and verify authorized partners are delivering value while helping buyers who would associate close partner integration with an efficient path to impressions.

-Where is SPO Taking Publishers, Adveritsers and Vendors
+Where is SPO Taking Publishers, Advertisers and Vendors

 So, the next stage of this conversation among stakeholders on both sides is DPO.
 Publishers quickly realized they needed to be in this conversation as well, because not only were buyers doing SPO without them — so were SSPs and exchanges.
 Publishers need to make sure their impressions are going to their preferred partners, and to control the volume of impressions going to their lower-priority partners — whatever makes good business sense.

 Publishers and advertisers should guide each other first-hand toward truly optimal results.
 That involves each side auditing its programmatic partners, underlining those who bring the most value, and learning about which of those partners delivers unique supply or demand.

 Where Ad Quality Fits Into Supply Path Optimization

 When it comes to ad quality, the uncomfortable truth is that as publishers continue to incorporate more demand partners, poorly-performing partners and even fraudulent demand continues to slip through the programmatic net.
 Together, the lack of transparency and collaboration between industry players has enabled malicious actors to successfully exploit the ecosystem– turning malvertising into a thriving enterprise.